- Health care access during COVID-19

 If you're in self-isolation

 There'll be daily monitoring check-ins to assess the physical and mental health of everyone in self-isolation.
 If you develop symptoms or if symptoms worsen, then a nurse will follow up.
-For you're self-isolating at home or in a community self-isolation facility there'll be a daily phone call from the Health Emergency Operations Centre.
+If you're self-isolating at home or in a community self-isolation facility you'll receive a daily phone call from the Health Emergency Operations Centre.
 If you're staying at the self-isolation facility in Whitehorse, there'll be daily check-ins using a self-management form.

 While in self-isolation you must: